gildor2/UEViewer/README.md

     LIBC = static

 UE Viewer uses custom CRT library for being able to link against MSVCRT.DLL.
-MSVCRT.DLL is chosen because it allows to reduce size of UE Viewer distribution without needs to install compiler runtime libraries on system - MSVCRT.DLL present on any Windows system.
-You may disable MSVCRT.DLL linking by commenting out line
+MSVCRT.DLL is chosen because it allows to reduce size of UE Viewer distribution without needs to install compiler runtime libraries onto a Windows system - MSVCRT.DLL present on
+_any_ Windows installation.
+You may disable MSVCRT.DLL linking by commenting out the line

     OLDCRT = 1

-Please note that custom CRT library will not be compatible with Visual Studio 2015, so it must be disabled in order to build with this or newer Visual Studio version.
-There's no needs to disable OLDCRT manually if you're correctly setting *vc_ver* variable in *build.sh* - it will be disabled automatically.

-You might also want to disable OLDCRT if you didn't install MSVCRT library as described below.
+Previously there were some problems with using msvcrt.dll with Visual Studio compiler 2015 and newer.
+However all issues has been solved.
+For those who interested in details, I've [prepared an article](https://github.com/gildor2/UModel/wiki/Using-MSVCRT.DLL-with-Visual-Studio-compiler).

 If you want to use MSVCRT.DLL, you should extract **MSVCRT.zip** archive available [here](https://github.com/gildor2/UModel/releases) to the directory LIBS one level above of UModel directory.